-4.1 Posts at risk will be identified before any selection of individuals for redundancy has been carried out.

-4.2 Individual employees at risk will be identified following an enabling or redundancy selection process designed to determine which of the employees working in a prospective redundancy situation are at risk of redundancy and from what date.

-4.3 There are occasions when the employees at risk are identified automatically by the very nature of the duties undertaken and the area of redundancy.

-4.4 Once the employee has been informed that they have been identified, they should be invited to a formal, individual, meeting with the manager who is responsible for making the final decision in relation to redundancy (or other designated officer).
-The employee is entitled to be represented by their trade union representative, colleague or other identified support person at these meetings.
-Formal notice of dismissal may be issued following this meeting
+- 4.1 Posts at risk will be identified before any selection of individuals for redundancy has been carried out. - 4.2 Individual employees at risk will be identified following an enabling or redundancy selection process designed to determine which of the employees working in a prospective redundancy situation are at risk of redundancy and from what date. - 4.3 There are occasions when the employees at risk are identified automatically by the very nature of the duties undertaken and the area of redundancy. - 4.4 Once the employee has been informed that they have been identified, they should be invited to a formal, individual meeting with the manager who is responsible for making the final decision in relation to redundancy (or other designated officer).
+The employee is entitled to be represented by their trade union representative, or an official employed by the trade union, or a fellow worker at these meetings.
+Formal notice of dismissal may be issued following this meeting.